echohead/echohead.org/views/posts/about_this_site.md

 # tests

-It should be simple to make assertions about *anything* without a lot of boilderplate:
+It should be simple to make assertions about *anything* without a lot of boilerplate:

 ```ruby
 describe 'about_this_site' do